Hoo-Knows/HollowKnight.ChallengeMode/README.md

 - Forgotten Light: modifies Absolute Radiance’s attack patterns, guaranteed to appear with High Stress (applies to Absolute Radiance)
   - Eye Beams: light beams last longer and rotate in alternating directions
   - Sword Burst: both swords waves spawn at the same time and move slower with a sharper curve
-  - Sword Wall/Sword Rain: accelerate and decelerate as they move across the arena
+  - Sword Wall/Sword Rain: accelerate as they move across the arena
   - Orbs: spawn a light beam when they collide with an object
   - Climb: light beams fire slightly faster and target the player with perfect accuracy